-The curves defined by Eq.~\eqref{MaximME} are plotted as dashed lines in Figs.~\ref{fig1}(d, e, f).
-Notably, the surface described by Eq.~\eqref{MaximME} lies closer to the upper surface in Figs.~\ref{fig1}(a, b, c) than to the lower surface.
+The curves defined by equation~\eqref{MaximME} are plotted as dashed lines in figures~\ref{fig1}(d)--(f).
+Notably, the surface described by equation~\eqref{MaximME} lies closer to the upper surface in figures~\ref{fig1}(a)--(c) than to the lower surface.